-The real cost of security work [IT work] and professional intelligence goes beyond dollars.
+The real cost of security work and professional intelligence goes beyond dollars.
 It is measured in family life, relationships, and mental and physical well-being.
 The divorce rate is as high among intelligence professionals as it is among medical professionals, for good reason – how can relationships be based on openness and trust when one’s primary commitments make truth-telling and disclosure impossible?

 The most amazing takeaway from Richard’s discourse is that those secrets that impact IT and IT security teams don’t need to be national security related to being burdensome.
 In many organizations when a cyber crisis hits the technical teams know the truth of the matter and are coerced, blamed, shamed or silenced in deference to the corporate good.
 This is not necessarily a bad thing from the public, corporate communications perspective in our highly regulated and competitive marketplace but, those that are asked to carry a burden of truth in silence need a positive way to express and release what transpired.
 A constructive discussion of how the event made them feel is a necessary part of a post-mortem discussion.
 Otherwise, we realize the next great peril of InfoSec.

 “You Keep Using That Word, I Do Not Think It Means What You Think It Means” – Inigo Montoya, The Princess Bride.